darktable-org/dtorg/content/blog/2015-03-07-color-reconstruction/2015-03-07-color-reconstruction.md

 The image shows an evening scene with a sky typical of the day time shortly after sunset.
 As a starting point a basic set of corrections has already been applied: “highlight reconstruction” has been used with the “reconstruct in LCh” method.
 If we would have used the “clip highlights” method the small cloud behind the flag post would have got lost.
 In addition we applied a negative exposure compensation by -1.5 EV units in the “exposure” module, we used the “lens correction” module mainly to fix vignetting, and we used the “contrast brightness saturation” module for some boosting effect on contrast and saturation.

-Obviously the sky is overexposed and lacks good rendition of colors – visible by the arch-like area with wrong colors.
+Obviously the sky is overexposed and lacks good rendition of colors&nbsp;– visible by the arch-like area with wrong colors.
 With the “reconstruction module” and some tweaking of the parameters I got the following result, qualified by a much more credible evening sky:

 @![colorreconstruction_ex2_2](colorreconstruction_ex2_2.jpg)